spences10/scottspence.com/posts/getting-set-up-with-storyblok-and-sveltekit.md

 scratch) there's only a home page content type shown in the main screen.

-You'll may also notice in the sidebar toward the bottom there's a 'Switch to V2' button.
+You'll also notice in the sidebar toward the bottom there's a 'Switch to V2' button.

 [![storyblok-switch-to-v2-sidebar]] [storyblok-switch-to-v2-sidebar]